-Lastly, sometimes we just don’t have the courage to do it snap just like that.
+Lastly, sometimes we just don’t have the courage to do it as easy as we say it.
 We get disheartened, we feel as if we don’t deserve to achieve it, and sometimes we feel like acceptance is the hardest thing we could do.

 Well, yes.
 Not all people are strong enough to accept those that hurt them; not all are brave enough to face every situation head-on.
+Believe me, I have known this.
 Those who do, already know how things work.

 These are just some of the possible reasons why we struggle with understanding acceptance.
 Furthermore, no matter what reason we have, whether we’re scared, proud, or simply not a fan of it, acceptance can be a powerful thing to use if you want to change how you look through life.

 I have read an awesome article from tiny buddha about The Power of Acceptance.
 It teaches us a lot about cultivating acceptance and its ability to change how we cope with our future challenges, in this life of uncertainty.

 The first step in dealing with acceptance is to understand the root of the situation, and if possible, to understand the reasons why we feel adamant towards the idea of it.

 With these things considered, one of the possible reasons why we so struggle accepting is because of the feelings or emotions that these situations give us.

 We’ll be looking at acceptance on a microlevel, starting from one single emotion that a situation or circumstance could give us.

 The emotion that you developed because of a situation or a problem you find hard to accept.
 Focus on that and on how your body carries that emotion.